rc0r/afl-utils/docs/INSTALL.md

     # now edit afl-stats.conf to your needs

 The sample configuration file `afl-stats.conf.sample` is quite self-explanatory.
 Once you've finished configuration.
-Start `afl-stat`:
+Start `afl-stats`:

-    $ afl-stat
+    $ afl-stats

-On the first run `afl-fast` needs to be authorized with your Twitter account.
+On the first run `afl-stats` needs to be authorized with your Twitter account.
 This is done using OAuth.
 A browser window should pop up, asking for permission to access your Twitter account.
-Once confirmed a PIN code is displayed that must be entered into `afl-fast` as asked.
+Once confirmed a PIN code is displayed that must be entered into `afl-stats` as asked.
 Most of the time this process is quite straight-forward.